Project finance model: Debt sculpting

 Debt sculpting is common in the financial modelling of a project.
 It means that the principal repayment obligations have been calculated to ensure that the principal and interest obligations are appropriately matched to the strength and pattern of the cashflows in each period.

 The most common ways to do so are to manually adjust the principal repayment in each period, or to algebraically solve the principal repayment to achieve a desired DSCR.

-See Cashflow matching, Immunization (finance), Asset–liability mismatch.

-What is the Debt Service Coverage Ratio (DSCR)?

-The debt service coverage ratio (DSCR) is a financial metric that measures the ability of a project to generate enough cash flow to cover its debt service obligations, including principal and interest payments.
-A DSCR of 1.0x indicates that the project generates enough cash flow to cover its debt service obligations, while a DSCR above 1.0x indicates that the project generates more cash flow than required to cover its debt service obligations.